In the early 1990's whilst looking for

 Modeling with Microsoft Visio for Enterprise Architects" (see sidebar) contains a comprehensive guide to VEA

-Halpin and Matt Curland have been developing an ORM tool called "Natural ORM
+Terry Halpin and Matt Curland have developed an ORM tool called "Natural ORM

 Architect for Visual Studio" (NORMA).
 You can download the latest release of NORMA from the Library.